-Himalayan salt is said to contain 84 trace minerals and electrolytes, including calcium, iodine, potassium, magnesium and iron (11).
-In fact, Himalayan salt is shown to contain triple the amount of potassium per serving than Maldon or Celtic sea salt (12).
+Himalayan contains 84 trace minerals and electrolytes.
+Some of these minerals include calcium, iodine, potassium, magnesium and iron (11).
+In fact, Himalayan salt contains triple the amount of potassium, per serving, than Maldon or Celtic sea salt (12).

-Himalayan salt contains all 6 of the electrolytes we require for health: sodium, potassium, chloride, magnesium, phosphorus and calcium.
-Therefore, adding Himalayan rock salt to your diet can help replenish your body’s natural supply of electrolytes.
+Himalayan salt contains all six electrolytes we require for health: sodium, potassium, chloride, magnesium, phosphorus and calcium.
+Therefore, you can replenish your body’s natural supply of electrolytes by adding Himalayan rock salt to your diet.
 This is especially helpful on hot days or after an intense workout when electrolytes are lost through sweat.

 You can make a natural “gatorade” with Himalayan rock salt by adding ¼ teaspoon of Himalayan rock salt to 1 quart (1 liter) of water, with the juice of half a lemon and some raw honey or green leaf stevia.

-Iodine deficiency is linked to hypothyroidism, which is a common condition (especially in countries such as India, Asia and Africa) (13).
-As a preventative measure against iodine deficiency, synthetic iodine has been added back into table salt (also known as iodized salt).
+Research links Iodine deficiency to hypothyroidism.
+It’s a common condition primarily present in countries such as India, Asia and Africa (13).
+As a preventative measure against iodine deficiency, synthetic iodine gets added back into table salt (also known as iodized salt).

 Now, to state the obvious: unrefined salt already contains iodine.
-So, why not get iodine from a natural source, such as Himalayan rock salt?
+So, why not get iodine from a natural source, like Himalayan rock salt?

-Your adrenals are two little glands that sit on top of your kidneys.
+Your adrenals are two little glands sitting on top of your kidneys.
 They’re responsible for regulating your body’s stress response by producing the hormones cortisol and adrenaline (14).

-The proper functioning of your adrenal glands depends on minerals, especially sodium and potassium, which can be found in Himalayan rock salt.
-An ideal sodium and potassium balance is essential to adrenal health because it prevents your adrenals from over functioning (which results from excess sodium) or under functioning (excess potassium) (15).
+Your adrenal glands depend on minerals for proper function.
+You can find minerals like sodium and potassium in Himalayan rock salt.
+Ideal sodium and potassium balance is essential to adrenal health.
+It prevents your adrenals from over-functioning (resulting from excess sodium) or under-functioning (excess potassium) (15).

-Promoting adrenal health is important to prevent chronic fatigue, burnout and other hormone imbalances, such as hypothyroidism.
+Promoting adrenal health is important to preventing chronic fatigue, burnout, and other hormone imbalances — such as hypothyroidism.

-A primary cause of migraines and headaches is thought to be magnesium deficiency.
+Researchers suggest a primary cause of migraines and headaches comes from magnesium deficiency.

-Since Himalayan rock salt contains magnesium, it’s often used as a natural remedy for migraine relief.
-Himalayan rock salt also contains calcium, which can help relax constricted blood vessels (16).
+Since Himalayan rock salt contains magnesium, people often use it as a natural remedy for migraine relief.
+Himalayan rock salt also contains calcium, helping to relax constricted blood vessels (16).